 3. Save any data you want to keep

-When you are ready to create a new cloud environment (e.g. you’ve copied your files off), click on the Cloud Environment widget at the top right corner of your screen and then click "Delete Environment Options" near the bottom.
-Read this article to learn more about your deletion options with respect to the detachable memory associated with your virtual machine.
+When you are ready to create a new Cloud Environment (e.g. you’ve copied your files off), click on the Cloud Environment widget at the top right corner of your screen and then click "Delete Environment Options" near the bottom.
+Read this article to learn more about your deletion options with respect to the Persistent Disk associated with your virtual machine.

-If you do not need to customize your cloud environment, you can create a new cloud environment runtime now.
+If you do not need to customize your Cloud Environment, you can create a new one now.

-If you want to select your compute power, or enter a start-up script, click on the "Customize" option to see different application configurations and other custom settings.
+If you want to select the number of your compute instance CPUs , or enter a start-up script, click on the "Customize" option for different application configurations and other custom settings.